pallets/flask/docs/extensiondev.rst

 This is how users can then register dependencies to your extension in their `setup.py` files.

-The magic that makes it possible to have your library in a package called ``flaskext.something`` is called a "namespace package".
-Check out the guide below how to create something like that.
+Flask sets up a redirect package called :data:`flask.ext` where users should import the extensions from.
+If you for instance have a package called ``flask_something`` users would import it as ``flask.ext.something``.
+This is done to transition from the old namespace packages.
+See :ref:`ext-import-transition` for more details.

 But how do extensions look like themselves?
 An extension has to ensure that it works with multiple Flask application instances at once.
 This is